On the Cut Locus of Submanifolds of a Finsler Manifold: Acknowledgments

 \section{Acknowledgments}

 The authors would like to express their gratitude to S. Basu and J. Itoh for many fruitful discussions and suggestions in the preparation of this article.
-They would also like to thank ICTS for the wonderful hosting and a research friendly environment during the workshop Dualities in Topology and Geometry, where the majority of this work was done.
+They are also grateful to the anonymous referee for their valuable suggestions which, in particular, helped in removing the compactness assumption in most of the results of the article.
+They would like to thank ICTS for the wonderful hosting and a research-friendly environment during the workshop Dualities in Topology and Geometry (code: 1139 ICTS/dta2023/05), where the majority of this work was done.
 The first author was supported by the NBHM grant no. 0204/1(5)/2022/R\&D-II/5649 and the second author was supported by ICTS postdoctoral fellowship.